 Take a mid-layer, something like a fleece as it can get cold when the sun drops away and you are tired from the walk.

-Remember you can always add the waterproof for warmth.
-You will be surprised how much warmth it adds as a layer.
-They are not just for rain.
+Remember you can always add the waterproof for warmth - they are not just for the rain.